navcoin/NavHub/content/news/2018-11-03-humansofnavcoin-activation-competition.md

 The NavCoin Community Fund softfork voting is well underway and looking likely to lock-in at the end of the next voting period, approximately 00:00 GMT Friday 9 November.
 To help showcase potential Community Fund proposals we've been running a #HumansOfNavCoin hashtag campaign on twitter.
 You can see all the great ideas the community has put forward so far by [searching the hashtag](https://twitter.com/search?q=%23HumansOfNavCoin).

-You'll find all sorts of great ideas like this proposal by Crypto Smart Hub to launch a grass roots campaign to get NavCoin used in local markets.
+You'll find all sorts of great ideas like this proposal by twitter user [@CryptoSmartHub](https://twitter.com/CryptoSmartHub) to launch a grass roots campaign to get NavCoin used in local markets.

 {{< tweet 1056817988672913408 >}}